-Tânia is the founder and manager of CRU Cowork - a creative hub that combines coworking space, art gallery, and a designers' store in Porto.
+Tânia is an expert in creative hubs and community building.
+She is the founder of CRU Cowork.
 She is also the coordinator of the most important street market in Porto.
-Tânia studied psychology, economics, and innovation management, Tânia’s main interests and work focus is on Entrepreneurship and Creative Business Development, Human-Centered Design, Collaborative Work, and Creative Economy.
-Since 2018, Tânia is an interim steering committee member of the European Creative Hubs Network and also became a consultant in the European Development Institute.
+Tânia studied psychology, economics, and innovation management, and her main interests are entrepreneurship, creative business development, human-centered design, collaborative work, and creative economy.
+Since 2018, Tânia is an interim steering committee member of the European Creative Hubs Network and a consultant in the European Development Institute.

 Luka has been working as a producer and consultant in cultural and creative industries for over 20 years.
 He co-founded Slovenia Coworking and Slovenia Crowdfunding initiatives to build creative communities and help them get funding.
 His activities have naturally led to the foundation of Poligon Creative Center – an autonomous space for independent professionals, communities, and start-ups.
 He is one of the founding members of the Cultural Policy Designers Network.
 He facilitates workshops on co-working, crowdfunding community building, and audience development.